Binary Tree in Action (Serialization)

 Now, suppose we have a binary tree implemented in Java, and we want to store it in some way, then read and reconstruct the binary tree structure in C++.
 How can we do this?
 This requires the serialization and deserialization of the binary tree.

-Introduction: Preorder/Inorder/Postorder and the Uniqueness of Binary Trees
+Zero, Pre/In/Post-order and the Uniqueness of Binary Trees

-The answer is maybe yes, maybe no, depending on whether the preorder traversal result includes null pointer information.
-If it includes null pointers, then you can uniquely determine a binary tree; otherwise, you cannot.
+The answer is maybe yes, maybe no. It depends on whether the preorder traversal result includes information about null pointers.
+If it includes null pointers, then a unique binary tree can be determined; otherwise, it cannot.

-For instance, if I give you a preorder traversal result [1,2,3,4,5]
+For instance, if given a preorder traversal result [1,2,3,4,5]

-to represent null pointers, the preorder traversal result for the left binary tree in the image above is [1,2,3,#,#,4,#,#,5,#,#]
+to represent a null pointer, the preorder traversal of the left binary tree is [1,2,3,#,#,4,#,#,5,#,#]

-, and for the right binary tree, it is [1,2,#,3,#,#,4,5,#,#,#]
+, and the right one is [1,2,#,3,#,#,4,5,#,#,#]

 2.1.
 If you provide preorder and inorder, or postorder and inorder, you can reconstruct a unique binary tree.